flowi-dev/core/docs/classes/Serializable.Serializable.md

 [Serializable](../modules/Serializable.md).Serializable

-This class is used to serialize and deserialize types.
+This class defines instances that can be serialized and deserialized.
-It stores a cache of all types that have been serialized and deserialized to easily retrieve them.

 ## Hierarchy